 You can activate the software by either:

 •Registering the license in the Software Activation dialog.
-In the dialog, click Enter a New Key Code, and browse for and select the license file.
-If you are prompted to enter your name, enter the name to which you want to register the product.
-Click OK to confirm the path to the license file and to confirm any data you entered.
+In the dialog, click Upload a New License, and browse for and select the license file.
+Click OK to confirm the path to the license file and to confirm any data you entered (your name in the case of multi-user licenses).
 Finish by clicking Save.

 After a machine-specific (aka installed) license has been acquired from a LicenseServer, it cannot be returned to the LicenseServer for a period of seven days.
 After that time, you can return the machine license to LicenseServer (click Return License) so that this license can be acquired from LicenseServer by another client.
 (A LicenseServer administrator, however, can unassign an acquired license at any time via the administrator's Web UI of LicenseServer.)
 Note that the returning of licenses applies only to machine-specific licenses, not to concurrent licenses.